MarekSicha/Traffic-sign-detection-in-real-time/README.md

 ---
 ## Citations

-Please cite this work if you use any part or this
+Please cite this work if you use any part of this

 ~~~~
 @BachelorThesis{SichaBachelor2021,